Casino Control and Other Legislation Amendment Bill 2023

 11.30 amMr ANDREWMixed

-As Attorney-General, moved the second reading and outlined the implementation of 11 Gotterson review recommendations including mandatory carded play, cashless gambling limits, precommitment systems, and a supervision levy on casino licensees.
+As Attorney-General, moved the second reading and outlined the bill's implementation of the remaining 11 Gotterson review recommendations including mandatory carded play, cashless gambling limits, precommitment systems, and a supervision levy on casino licensees.

 This bill introduces some ambitious reforms, but they are needed to: prevent criminal influence and infiltration in Queensland casinos; ensure that the failures of Star are not repeated again; and protect consumers and further minimise the potential for gambling harm.2024-03-19View Hansard